 What to expect

-- Chartered status is often expected at senior level, so a willingness to work towards chartered status is an advantage.
+- Chartered status is often expected at senior level, so a willingness to work towards this level is an advantage.

-- There is a mixture of office and site-based duties and the latter may be dirty, wet and cold (protective clothing is normally provided).
+- Your work will involve a mixture of office and site-based duties and the latter may be dirty, wet and cold (protective clothing is normally provided).

-- Self-employment/freelance work is possible in consultancy, for engineers with substantial and wide experience.
+- Self-employment and freelance work is possible in consultancy, for engineers with substantial experience.

-- Women are still generally under-represented in engineering as a whole.
+- Women are still underrepresented in engineering.
 Support for women entering the engineering sector is provided by organisations such as the Women's Engineering Society (WES).